iBrajinovic/batterey_gw_sim/README.md

 # Usage

-If needed, edit the CAN channel you are using.
+If you get the error *if_nametoindex: No such device* error, you need to open(with a code/text editor you use) the script and edit the `can_channel` name you are using.

-This script has to run in the foreground, it cannot be pushed to the background.
+This script has to run in the **foreground**, it cannot be pushed to the background.
 The way I do it is I push the candump command to the background and the run this in the foreground.

 To set the candump command in the background use the following commands: